bluealloy/revm/documentation/src/introduction.md

 # Introduction

 `revm` is an Ethereum Virtual Machine (EVM) written in Rust that is focused on speed and simplicity.
 This documentation is very much a work in progress and a community effort.
 If you would like to contribute and improve these docs please make a pr to the [github repo](https://github.com/bluealloy/revm/tree/main).
-Importantly Revm is just the execution environment for ethereum, there is no networking or consensus related work in this repository.
+Most importantly, Revm is just the execution environment for ethereum; there is no networking or consensus related work in this repository.

 ## Crates

-The project has 4 main crates that are used to build the revm.
-The crates are:
+The project has 4 main crates that are used to build revm.
+These are:

 - `revm`: The main EVM library.
 - `primitives`: Primitive data types.